Nat-thapas/ILF-16/README.md

 | 11010000          | D0             | GFXSP    | True      | 2         | GFX set pixel                 | Set pixel at (x: A, y: B) to color $D        |

 Notes:
-- Reserved instructions are side effect instructions from how the CPU decode instructions, these may or may not work and have undefined behavior.
+- Reserved instructions are side effect instructions from how the CPU decode instructions, these may or may not do anything and have undefined behavior.
 - All instructions from 0x10 to 0x1F (ALU instructions) will set all the ALU flags according to the arguments provided, the TEST instruction simply set the ALU inputs, load the resulting flag into the flag register and do nothing with the ALU output (by sending it to R0, which is read-only).
 - Set instructions set the destination register to A if the condition is true, otherwise set the register to B. If only one argument is provided B will be set to 0.

 ## Buttons
-The ILF-16 by default have 3 buttons that have functions:
+The ILF-16 by default have 3 buttons that have the following functions:
 - Button 1 clears the Spacewire input (from ILF-EXTIO, if attached) buffer.
 - Button 2 start the operation, ILF-16 will not do anything before this button is pressed.
 Pressing it again have no effect.
 - Button 3 temporarily stalls the ILF-16, ILF-16 will stop in its current state when this button is held.
 Releasing the button will resume the operation.
 Holding this button before starting have no effect.